viewing Apigee X documentation.

 If your request is not successful, see Troubleshooting.

-- If you allowed internal access only to the API proxy, see Accessing a privately deployed API proxy.
+- If you allowed internal access only to the API proxy, see Calling an API proxy with internal-only access.

 Note that in the procedures above: